 Contact Attorney Tad Nelson About Your DWI Defense

-Once convicted for Driving While Intoxicated (DWI) in Texas the defendant will have to address a number of challenges.
-These challenges include financial costs, jail time, driving restrictions, and more.
+Once convicted for Driving While Intoxicated (DWI) in Texas, the defendant will have to address a number of challenges.
+These challenges include the financial costs associated with responding to criminal charges, jail time, driving restrictions, and more.
 The severity of the penalties for DWI are multifaceted and intended as a deterrent for would-be offenders.

 One of the main deterrents, and most subtle of consequences for being convicted of Drunk Driving in Houston, is a court ordered requirement for the installation of a Breath Alcohol Ignition Interlock Device (BAIID) which is also often referred to simply as an Ignition Interlock Device (IID) or a Vehicle Breathalyzer.